 These seizures start in both sides of the brain simultaneously.
-Among the more common types of generalized onset seizures are tonic-clonic, absence, and atonic.
+Among the more common types of generalized onset seizures are:

-- Tonic-clonic: These are also known as grand mal seizures.
-“Tonic” refers to muscle stiffening.
-“Clonic” refers to the jerky arm and leg movements during the convulsions.
+- Clonic: The convulsions in clonic seizures may cause abnormal, jerky movements of your limbs.
 You will likely lose consciousness during these seizures that can last for a few minutes.

 - Absence: People may also refer to these as petit mal seizures.
 Absence seizures last for only a few seconds.
 They can cause you to blink repeatedly or stare into space.
-Other people may mistakenly think you're daydreaming.
+Other people may mistakenly think you’re daydreaming.

 - Atonic: During atonic seizures your muscles suddenly go limp.
-Your head may nod or your entire body could fall to the ground.
+Your head may nod, or your entire body could fall to the ground.
 Atonic seizures are brief, lasting about 15 seconds.
 People may refer to these seizures as drop attacks.

 Unknown onset seizures

-Sometimes no one sees the beginning of a seizure.
+Sometimes no one witnesses the beginning of a seizure.
 For example, someone may wake up in the middle of the night and observe their partner having a seizure.
-These are called unknown onset seizures.
-They are unclassified because of insufficient information about how they started.

 - a sudden feeling of fear or anxiousness